trdroid/Java-Examples/Concurrency/Callables/README.md

 The implementation of the call() method represents a task.

 The task returns a value after it completes.
-If the task fails to execute, it will throw an exception.
+If the task fails to execute, it throws an exception.